revelaction/mankidown/README.md

 and import the .txt file in anki.

-# GUID, updating cards, duplicates
+## Anki GUID Handling by Mankidown

-mankidown makes use of the [GUID Column](https://docs.ankiweb.net/importing/text-files.html#guid-column) of the Anki import process.
+mankidown employs the [GUID Column](https://docs.ankiweb.net/importing/text-files.html#guid-column) (Globally Unique Identifier) of the Anki import process to ensure organized note management.

-Anki notes imported from mankidown have the Anki GUID (Globally Unique Identifier) set by mankidown.
+When Anki notes are imported from Mankidown, the Anki GUID is set by Mankidown itself.

-There are two ways mankidown uses to build the GUID:
+Mankidown employs two methods to generate GUIDs:

-#### Per note GUID
+### Per-Note GUIDs

-Each note can declare its Anki GUID in the H1 header by using the prefix `guid:` followed by the guid:
+For precision, each note can declare its own Anki GUID in the H1 header by using the `guid:` prefix, followed by the desired GUID value:

 ```markdown
 # tag1 tag2 guid:563ho8